Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Introduction

-However, the above investigations did not consider the space-based GW detectors' response, and the second-generation time-delay interferometry (TDI 2.0) combinations.
-Moreover, prior investigations have limited their analysis to a restricted range of waveform parameters.
-In our paper, we are dedicated to further investigation on more complex waveforms and training a pre-trained model to facilitate solving downstream problems.
-Hence, we proposed \textbf{CBS-GPT} (\textbf{C}ompact \textbf{B}inary \textbf{S}ystems Waveform Generation with \textbf{G}enerative \textbf{P}re-trained \textbf{T}ransformer) model, which is an interpretable, transformer-based, and self-supervised large model for prediction of compact binary sources (MBHB, EMRIs, and GB).
-In CBS-GPT, patching and hybrid embedding mechanisms are proposed for full extraction of waveform features.
+In contrast to previous studies on AI waveform generation, which had limitations in considering the second-generation time-delay interferometry (TDI 2.0) responses, our paper takes a step further.
+Moreover, the parameter range of waveforms in prior investigations was relatively narrow.
+In our paper, we are committed to further investigation on more complex waveforms and train a model to facilitate solving downstream problems.
+We introduce \textbf{CBS-GPT} (\textbf{C}ompact \textbf{B}inary \textbf{S}ystems Waveform Generation with \textbf{G}enerative \textbf{P}re-trained \textbf{T}ransformer) model, which is an interpretable, transformer-based, and self-supervised large model for prediction of compact binary sources (MBHB, EMRIs, and GB).
+In CBS-GPT (Figure \ref{fig:GPT-model}), patching and hybrid embedding mechanisms are proposed for full extraction of waveform features.
 By utilizing the self-attention mechanism and mean square error loss, CBS-GPT is trained for each GW waveform source.
 The experiment results illustrate that CBS-GPT can accurately predict the subsequent waveform based on the input waveform.
-The average overlap between the predicted and target waveforms of MBHB, EMRIs, and GB reaches 0.981, 0.912, and 0.991, respectively.
-We have also discovered that waveform complexity can significantly influence the model's prediction performance and CBS-GPT can match the key frequencies effectively.
-Finally, through attention map visualization and calculating the correlation between the waveform and hidden parameters of the model, we discover that CBS-GPT can pay attention to the area with the same phase, confirming that CBS-GPT can adapt itself to learn waveform features even under complex instrument response and wide parameter range.
+In this study, two models were trained to achieve extrapolation with different input-to-prediction length ratios.
+In the 20:1 extrapolation, the average overlap between the predicted and target waveforms of MBHB, EMRIs, and GB reaches 0.981, 0.912, and 0.991, respectively.
+In the 1:1 extrapolation, the average overlaps reached 0.990, 0.807, and 0.992 for MBHB, EMRIs, and GB, respectively.
+We have also discovered that waveform complexity can significantly influence the model's prediction performance, and CBS-GPT can match the key frequencies effectively.
+Finally, through attention map visualization and correlation calculation, we discover that the attention map and its corresponding waveform present similar periodic distribution, which illustrates that CBS-GPT is able to learn waveform features even under the complex instrument response and a wide parameter range.

 The rest of this paper is organized as follows.
 Section~\ref{sec:met} describes data generation and the CBS-GPT model architecture.
-In Section~\ref{sec:res}, we present our overlap and attention map results and discuss the overlap and CBS-GPT interpretability outcomes.
-Finally, Section~\ref{sec:con} highlights our findings and proposes potential future research based on the results.
+In Section~\ref{sec:res}, we present our overlap and attention map results, and discuss interpretability outcomes as well as potential applications.
+Finally, Section~\ref{sec:con} highlights our findings based on the results.